-Exuding old-world glamour and set within the walls of one of Lower Manhattan's landmark buildings, The Beekman is an elegant hotel which provides easy access to numerous Lower Manhattan attractions, as well as the hip neighborhood of Brooklyn beyond.
+Exuding old-world glamour and set within the walls of one of Lower Manhattan's landmark buildings, The Beekman is an elegant hotel which provides easy access to numerous Lower Manhattan attractions, as well as the hip neighbourhood of Brooklyn beyond.
 Its beautiful nine-storey atrium showcases some of the most intricate detailing and design work and light floods in from the pyramidal skylight to create an airy and welcoming space.

-This elegant styling continues throughout the rooms and suites which are tastefully decorated in a quirky style with splashes of color, vintage pieces and custom-designed furniture.
+This elegant styling continues throughout the rooms and suites which are tastefully decorated in a quirky style with splashes of colour, vintage pieces and custom-designed furniture.
 High ceilings give a feeling of spaciousness and the eclectic mix of antiques and bespoke furnishings creates a homely atmosphere.
 All rooms feature aged oak flooring, luxurious bed linens, marble-tiled bathrooms and a range of amenities such as complimentary WiFi, TVs and gourmet mini bars to ensure a comfortable stay.

 Dining at The Beekman is an enjoyable experience, with restaurants headed up by acclaimed restaurateurs Tom Colicchio and Keith McNally.
 Tuck into New York Classics in the resplendent atrium, accompanied by a specially curated cocktail or head to Augustine for a selection of delicious French dishes or a mid-morning coffee.